We independently select and share the products we love—and may receive a commission if you choose to buy.

 Wondering what the early signs of pregnancy are?
 Whether you've been trying to get pregnant for a month or a year, you're likely wild with anticipation—not only to welcome a new little bundle into the world but also to find out whether this is the month you are going to get a positive pregnancy test and possibly start experiencing early pregnancy symptoms.

 Pregnancy tests use antibodies to detect human chorionic gonadotropin (hCG), a substance made by the developing placenta.
-Using ultra-sensitive early pregnancy tests, you're most likely able to detect pregnancy starting at four to five days before your missed menstrual period, although the tests are only about 50% to 75% accurate this early.
+Using ultra-sensitive early pregnancy tests, you're most likely able to detect pregnancy starting at four to five days before your missed period, although the tests are only about 50% to 75% accurate this early.

 Those days between trying to conceive and looking for a missed period or getting a positive pregnancy test can be both super exciting and nerve-wracking—it's called the two-week wait and it's infamously known as the longest two weeks ever.